ArgonDesign/alogic/doc/entities.md

-### Design entities
+# Design entities

+### Fundamental units

 In Verilog the fundamental design unit is a module.
 In Alogic the analogous fundamental unit is an design entity, which corresponds to a Verilog module with a particular kind of internal structure.
 A design entity compiles into one or more Verilog modules that form a hierarchy.
-There are 3 different types of design entities in the Verilog language:
+There are 3 different types of design entities in the Alogic language:

 - [Finite State Machines](fsms.md) (FSMs)
 - [Networks](networks.md)